Zigzag lines enforcement

 If you don’t already have zigzag lines and think your school could benefit from them, speak to your borough road safety officer.

 - Involve your borough officer: Share your ideas, agree your objectives and discuss any challenges you face

 - Record feedback from pupils and staff.
 Note the impact the activity has had on the number of drivers stopping on the zigzag lines and how this has helped you meet your objectives

-- Sign in to STARS to add your story.
+- Sign in to TfL Travel for Life to add your story.
 Explain the activity, add photos and include the school community’s feedback and any survey results.
 Also include posters, parking tickets, letters or promotional materials you produced for your campaign

 This activity counts towards: